vizdotlife/vizdotlife.github.io/_posts/newest_posts/2022-08-25-unique-sounds-of-san-francisco.md

 After a little research I learned that 44,100 records are logged per second in a 16 bit wave file.
 After some quick math it equates to over 50 million records in the dataset!

 ## This got me hooked
-For many years professionally I worked and consumed a vast amount of data on a daily basis for analytics, however it was a new experience to generate data on my own.
+Up until recently I professionally worked in data analytics for several years and consumed a vast amount of data on a daily basis, however it was a new experience to generate data on my own.

 I was fascinated with this new experience and the limitless learnings that could come out of collecting and analyzing patterns of sounds.

+## Quick side tangent for context purposes
+On a quick side tangent I recently left the corporate world to focus fully on growing as an independant artist, photographer, and writer.
+This also gives me more time to work on exploratory projects like this one recording unique sounds.

 ## Next decided to record the fog horns on Golden Gate Bridge
 One of the most memorable days for me in this project was waking up super early on a foggy Saturday morning to record the fog horns on Golden Gate Bridge.